Asset Allocation Calculator India (2026) – Optimize Your Portfolio Mix

 Disclaimer

 Asset allocation is subject to individual circumstances.
 Thumb rules like "100 minus age" are starting points and may not suit everyone.
-Investing in equities involve high risk.
-Please consult a SEBI-registered financial advisor before making any investment decisions.
+Investing in equities involves high risk.
+This calculator is for educational awareness and goal setting only.